Personal details and your records

 Access to your information

 We will keep the information you give us confidential.
-However, other staff within social care and the County Council will need to see some of your information.
+However, other staff within social care and the council will need to see some of your information.
 No single member of staff has sole responsibility for helping you.
 In most cases, other people, including members of your family, cannot see your file without your agreement.

 If you are under 18 you have the right to see information we hold about you.
 As long as we consider you understand, what you are asking to see and why you want to see it.
 If you cannot understand, your parents can ask to see this information.
 We will allow your parents to see the information if we consider it to be in your best interests.
 We may refuse or limit access if providing the information would be likely to result in serious harm to anyone, including you, or if you do not want your parents to see the information.